krishnakantyadav0728/linux/firewall services.md

 A dedicated appliance with firewall software between two different networks (mostly used by network team).

 ==============
-Tools on linux for managing firewall
+- Tools on linux for managing firewall
-1.iptables
+- iptables
-2.firewalld - newer version of centos, redhat. fedora etc.
+- firewalld - newer version of centos, redhat. fedora etc.

 ==========
 listing adding deleting firewalld rules